peterberwind/intro-to-functions.js-v-000/README.md

 Now let's make it a JavaScript function!

 The first step is to change the `def` keyword into a `function` keyword.
 The next step is to change the method's name, which is in snake case, into lower camelCase.
-The thrid step will be to change the `end` keyword into an ending curly brace and add a beginning curly brace after the argument, like so:
+The third step will be to change the `end` keyword into an ending curly brace and add a beginning curly brace after the argument, like so:

 ```javascript
 function convertToMeters(feet) {